IPPIS: Senior polytechnic staff threaten strike - New Telegraph

-Giving the ultimatum to the Federal Government at the end of its National Executive Council (NEC) meeting, the union in its communique signed by its National President SSANIP, Comrade Philip Ogunsipe, lamented that since the implementation of IPPIS in February 2020, the members have been facing various issues including non-release of new minimum wage arrears.
+Giving the ultimatum to the Federal Government at the end of its National Executive Council (NEC) meeting, the union in its communiqué signed by the National President SSANIP, Comrade Philip Ogunsipe, lamented that since the implementation of IPPIS in February 2020, the members have been facing various issues, including non-release of new Minimum Wage arrears.

-Other issues highlighted were: inconsistencies in the release of third party deductions, non-payment of COVID-19 hazard allowance for health workers, high draconian tax regime on consolidated salary, delay in the release of 2018 and 2019 promotion arrears, among others.
+Other issues highlighted were; inconsistencies in the release of third party deductions, non-payment of COVID- 19 hazard allowance for health workers, draconian tax regime on consolidated salary, delay in the release of 2018 and 2019 promotion arrears, among others.

-The communique reads in part: “The Council in session wish to frankly state that failure of the IPPIS to address these highlighted challenges within 21 days from the date of this communique would leave the Union with no option than to review its stance on IPPIS.
+The communiqué read in part: “The Council in session wish to frankly state that failure of the IPPIS to address these highlighted challenges within 21 days from the date of this communiqué would leave the Union with no option than to review its stance on IPPIS.

 “The Council for the umpteenth time wishes to express its displeasure at the way and manner the National Board for Technical Education (NBTE) has handled the Scheme of Service so far.
 It therefore, condemned the decision of the Board to review the same document without due consultation with relevant stakeholders.